Understanding Your Car’s Warning Lights & What To Do When They Turn On

 • Problems with the brake system components

-Responding to the Oil Pressure Warning Light
+Responding To The Oil Pressure Warning Light

 Low oil pressure can cause significant engine damage.
 Here’s how to handle it: